-On behalf of the family dairy farmer members of the California Dairy Campaign (CDC), we respectfully submit a revised proposal to modify the Class III pricing formula to include mozzarella cheese.
-The most important variable in the Class III price is the cheese price, which must represent the cheese market and include mozzarella, the highest volume cheese produced today.
+On behalf of the family dairy farmer members of the California Dairy Campaign (CDC), we respectfully submit a proposal to modify the Class III pricing formula to include mozzarella cheese.

 California Dairy Campaign (CDC) is a grassroots organization of dairy farm families who work together on a range of issues, with a particular focus on improving milk pricing.
 CDC is a member organization of California Farmers Union (CFU), a state chapter of National Farmers Union (NFU), representing more than 230,000 farmers nationwide.